vifreefly/procsd/README.md

 web: bundle exec rails server -p $PORT
 worker: bundle exec sidekiq -e $RAILS_ENV
 ```
-and you want to have one instance of web process && two instances of worker process.
-Create inside application directory `procsd.yml` config file:
+and you want to have one instance of the web process and two instances of the worker process.
+Create a `procsd.yml` config file inside the application directory:

 ```yaml
 app: sample_app